Lifestyle | Health & Wellness

 Snow Peas:

-Snow Peas are a triple threat, containing FODMAPs in three categories: GOS, Fructans and Mannitol.
+Snow Peas are a triple threat, containing FODMAPs in three categories: GOS, Fructans and Mannitol, according to Monash lab testing.
 But did you know that 5 snow pea pods at 16 g are low FODMAP?
 No need to avoid completely.
+That is plenty for a stir-fry serving.

 Ripe Banana: